abhilashmuraleedharan/oai-5g-setup/README.md

 ### Notes

-The steps mentioned in this repository are as per the releases and tags available in February 2024.
+The steps mentioned in this repository are as per the releases and tags available in [Openairinterface 5G Project](https://gitlab.eurecom.fr/oai/openairinterface5g) on February 2024.

 ### Contributions